thinkocapo/replay/README.md

 ```
 See your event in Sentry at `localhost:9000`

-Note - The `DSN` variant that you use when initializing Sentry will determine what the proxy will do.
+Note - The modified `DSN` variant that you use when initializing Sentry will determine what the proxy will do.
 They are mapped to different endpoints in `flask/server-sqlite.py`

+Note - `python sqlite-test.py` a fast way to check that your event saved in the database

 ## TODO
 PI